danvk/aoc2022/README.md

 ## Daily Notes

+### Day 8 (41149 / 34438)

+Good opportunity to implement `transpose` in part 1.
+I thought part 2 was easier than part 1, though I'm curious why `3a494d6` gave me an infinite loop until I refactored it from a `for` loop to a `while` loop.

 ### Day 7 (35036 / 33194)

 Eerily reminiscent of one of Sidewalk's interview questions!
 Storing a pointer to the parent node was helpful for that question, and was also a good strategy here.